xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 Like, "let's work on A" and a couple sentences later "we are also starting B", but everybody will be busy with A and B actually depends on A to be able to start.

-It reminded of a situation when this sort of "words can contain anything" thing caused a bunch of confusion for me back in early university years, when I was trying to figure out how the [Virtual Memory](https://en.wikipedia.org/wiki/Virtual_memory) works in computers.
+It reminded a similar "words can contain anything" situation that caused a bunch of confusion for me back in early university years, when I was trying to figure out how the [Virtual Memory](https://en.wikipedia.org/wiki/Virtual_memory) works in computers.